A Safe and Secure Community

 Two, 7-passenger gas carts are currently operating as our shuttles.
 We are excited to announce that UPD applied for and received a grant through the San Joaquin Valley Air Pollution Control District to help cover the cost of four, 15-passenger electric shuttles!
 The new carts will be easily identifiable as a shuttle (bright yellow) and be far better for the environment.

 Disability Resource Services provides transportation for students with disabilities.
-They are located in MSR 210 and can be reached at 667-3159.
+They are located in L150A of the University Library and can be reached at 667-3159.

 UPD Motorist Assistance